 2223 Playwriting (3) SP Offered odd-numbered years

 This course is designed to encourage and nurture Christian playwrights.
-It will introduce students to playwriting terms and strategies, while applying the process of defining and analyzing the dramatic elements in a play script.
+It introduces students to playwriting terms and strategies while applying the process of defining and analyzing the dramatic elements in a play script.
 By the end of the course, students will write a one-act play.

-2233 Theatre for Young Audiences (3) F Offered odd-numbered years
+2233 Theatre for Young Audiences (3) SP Offered odd-numbered years

 Students will learn about ways of organizing a theatre program and its productions.
-It will also address issues of concern, such as age-appropriateness, choices of theatre seasons, grant money, and gender-blind and color-blind casting, as well as many others.
+It will also address issues of concern such as age-appropriateness, building of theatre seasons, acquiring grant money, and gender-blind and color-blind casting, as well as many others.

 2243 Theatre in New York (3) W

-This trip will expose theatre majors and minors to New York Theatre.
-They will view Broadway and off-Broadway productions and reflect on their experiences.
+This trip exposes theatre majors and minors to New York Theatre.
+They view Broadway and off-Broadway productions and reflect upon on their experiences.

 2253 Stage Combat (3) F Offered even-numbered years

-This course will teach students how to use safe and effective stage fighting techniques.
+This course teaches students how to use safe and effective stage fighting techniques.

 3013 Makeup for the Stage (3) SP